Dr. Brown is Anti-Mesh

 A Real-World Example from the Hernia Repair Specialist

-I recently examined a 16-year-old male soccer player with a small indirect inguinal hernia.
-His mother asked me to see him because the first surgeon he saw advised him to have hernia repair with mesh.
+I recently examined a 16-year-old male soccer player with an indirect inguinal hernia.
+His mother told me the first surgeon advised him to have hernia repair with mesh.
 She was concerned about the hazards of mesh.

-The young athlete’s hernia was small and would require only a few sutures to repair.
-I told his mother that I agreed with her that mesh should not be used.
+The young athlete’s hernia was small and would require only a few absorbable sutures to repair.
+I told his mother that I agreed with her that mesh was the wrong choice.
 (I have found that mothers are always right.)
 I explained that mesh has a significant risk for chronic pain, especially for a young man who is still growing.
-In addition, if he did have trouble after the mesh repair, the mesh is difficult to remove.
-I also explained that the risk for a recurrent hernia is almost zero with a suture repair.
+Also, if he did have trouble after the mesh repair, the mesh is difficult to remove.

 Learn more about Dr. Brown’s approach to hernia repair without mesh.
 Contact Dr. Brown today.